 Patrick Vincent is professor of English and American literature at the University of Neuchâtel and the project coordinator of the Swiss Guestbook project.
 His research interests focus on Romantic-period cultural relations between Great Britain and the Continent.
-He is currently finishing a monograph on British representations of Switzerland in the Romantic period, tentatively titled Mountain Liberty: Republicanism, Romanticism and Switzerland.
+He is currently finishing a monograph on British representations of Switzerland in the Romantic period, tentatively titled Republicanism, Romanticism and Switzerland.

 His books on Switzerland include La Suisse vue par les écrivains de langue anglaise (2009), Chillon: A Literary Guide (2010), a scholarly edition of Helen Maria Williams, A Tour of Switzerland (with Florence Widmer-Schnyder, 2011), and, most recently, an edited collection of essays entitled Romanticism, Rousseau, Switzerland: New Prospects (with Angela Esterhammer and Diane Piccitto, 2015).

 Jérémie Magnin is a doctoral student under the supervision of Professor Patrick Vincent.
 His research focuses on hotel guest books in Switzerland in the nineteenth century and their use in relation to British travellers and the rise of tourism.
 Balanced between English studies and Historical studies, the thesis is co-supervised by Professor Kevin James.

 Kevin James is professor of History and member of the Tourism History Working Group at the University of Guelph, Canada.
 His teaching and research focuses on Ireland and Britain during the long nineteenth century, and also encompasses trans-national themes such as travel, tourism, and the history of the modern hospitality sector.
 His current research, drawing on old hotel books, explores the social and cultural history of the inn and hotel in Victorian Ireland and Britain.
 It extends his previous research program, which examined ‘tourist development’ projects in nineteenth-century Ireland and the intersections of gendered, racial and class identities in Irish travel writing.
 His current work on Irish hotel and inns and his previous projects on Irish and British tourism and travel history have been funded through SSHRC grants.
 Kevin’s books include Tourism, Land and Landscape in Ireland: The Commodification of Culture (Routledge, 2014),Handloom Weavers in Ulster’s Linen Industry, 1815-1914 (Dublin: Four Courts Press, 2007), and he is the editor, with Eric G.E.
 Zuelow, of Tourism Histories in Ulster and Scotland: Connections and Comparisons, 1800-1939 (Belfast: Ulster Historical Foundation, 2013).

 Rafael Matos-Wasem, professor of geography at the HES-Valais, has published many books and articles, among them Territoire, capitaux et modernisation à Tenerife (îles Canaries), 1800-1914, Genève à pied : dix promenades à thèmes, Tourisme et vacances.
 Une machine qui change le monde et le regard (with Gabriel Bender, 2007), Política turística: La competitividad y sostenibilidad de los destinos (with Flora Diaz Perez and Christophe Clivaz, 2006), Le tourisme à Genève : Une géographie humaine (with Bertrand Levy and Sven Raffestin, 2002), and Population & Développement.
 Lexique multilingue de termes démographiques (with Claudine Sauvain-Dugerdil and Jean-Marie Le Goff, 2001).

-Laurent Tissot is Professor of History at the University of Neuchâtel (1999-).
-He is a Founding member of the International Commission for the History of Travel and Tourism and member of its Committee (2002-), and also serves in the committee of the National Council for Scientific Research (2007-), the Foundation Board of the Swiss Hotel Archives (2008-), and the International Committee of Historical Sciences (2008-).
-Publications related to travel in Switzerland and the Alps is Tissot, L. (2000).
+Laurent Tissot is Emeritus Professor of History at the University of Neuchâtel.
+He is a Founding member of the International Commission for the History of Travel and Tourism and member of its Committee (2002-), and also served in the committee of the National Council for Scientific Research, the Foundation Board of the Swiss Hotel Archives (2008-), and the International Committee of Historical Sciences (2008-).
+Among his many publications related to travel in Switzerland and the Alps is Tissot, L. (2000).
 Naissance d’une industrie touristique: les anglais et la Suisse au XIXe siecle.
 Lausanne: Payot.